 Without these microscopic, unseen allies, our world would quickly become uninhabitable.
 Some species of fungi even produce enzymes that break down toxic chemicals and pollutants.

 Fungi can cause serious damage to trees, shrubs, flowers, vegetables, fruits, and turf.
-They may infect plants when there is too much moisture around roots, resulting in rotting and death.
+They may infect plants with too much moisture around roots, resulting in rotting and death.
 Other times, fungal spores drift through the air and land on plants, causing disease.
 Click here to know how to treat and control fungus in your vegetable garden.

 The best way to protect your landscape and keep it healthy is to maintain a well-maintained lawn and garden with regular fertilization.
 This helps prevent the buildup of nutrients in soils that allow harmful microorganisms to flourish.